-- > risks accepted fall within the criteria set by the scheme and fall within the scope of the Retrocession Agreement - > pricing is adequately fair between the Members of the scheme and - > adequate administration arrangements are in place in the event of a major claim.
+risks accepted fall within the criteria set by the scheme and fall within the scope of the Retrocession Agreement;

+- > pricing is fair between the Members of the scheme; and - > administration arrangements are in place in the event of a major claim.

 The Company's appetite for insurance risk is therefore unlimited, provided that losses will ultimately be met by its funds and its retrocessional cover.
-Its policy is to assume all relevant risks presented to it whilst ensuring that it accepts only risks falling within the criteria set by the scheme.

-The Company has however reduced its sensitivity to insurance risk through the renewal of the three year rolling contract to purchase commercial retrocession protection.
-This contract is annually cancellable at the Company's option, or at the reinsurers' option if they are in deficit.
-The cover is in two layers totalling £2,000m with an attachment point of £500m.
-Cover is subject to an average of 1.5% co-insurance.
-The price paid for the period 1 March 2017 to 28 February 2018 of £36.3m includes broker commission and equates to a signed rate on line of 1.81.
+The Company reduces its sensitivity to insurance risk through the purchase of commercial retrocession protection.
+This contract is a three year rolling contract, annually cancellable at the Company's option, or at the reinsurers' option if they are in deficit.
+The cover is in three layers totalling £2,100m with an attachment point of £500m.
+Cover is placed 100%.
+The price paid for the period 1 March 2018 to 28 February 2019 of £37.7m includes broker commission and equates to a signed rate on line of 1.79.
 The reinsurance cover is fully back to back with the cover the Company provides to Members.
-The minimum credit rating accepted is A- and the contract incorporates a downgrade clause allowing the Company to remove a reinsurer if its rating is downgraded.
+The minimum credit rating for reinsurers accepted is A- and the contract incorporates a downgrade clause allowing the Company to remove a reinsurer if its rating is downgraded.